MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/add-authentication.md

 Your sign-in experience must be responsive and fit within a pop-up window.
 It should integrate with the [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client), which uses message passing.

 As with other embedded experiences running inside Microsoft Teams, your code inside the window needs to first call `microsoftTeams.initialize()`.
-If your codes perform an OAuth flow, you can pass the Teams user ID into your window, which then passes it to the OAuth sign-in URL.
+If your codes do an OAuth flow, you can pass the Teams user ID into your window, which then passes it to the OAuth sign-in URL.

 ### Complete the sign-in flow

 When the sign-in request completes and redirects back to your page, do the following steps:

 1. Generate a security code  by using random number.
-You must cache this code on your service, along with the credentials obtained through the sign-in flow, such as OAuth 2.0 tokens.
+Cache this code on your service, along with the credentials obtained through the sign-in flow, such as OAuth 2.0 tokens.
 1. Call `microsoftTeams.authentication.notifySuccess` and pass the security code.

 At this point, the window closes and control are passed to the Teams client.
 The client now reissues the original user query, along with the security code in the `state` property.
 Your code can use the security code to look up the credentials stored earlier to complete the authentication sequence and then complete the user request.